Bira/octopus-carnival/_drafts/wir-mm-4e-devils.md

 Just like the Elemental Chaos combined all the separate elemental planes into one glorious mess, so does the Astral Sea combine all the former non-elemental outer planes into a single whole.
-The old astral plane, which used to be a featureless gray void, is not a literal sea, and if you look into its silvery depths you can see the light of the stars in the world's firmament.
+The old astral plane, which used to be a featureless gray void, is now a literal sea, and if you look into its silvery depths you can see the light of the stars in the world's firmament.
 By sailing the Astral Sea you can reach the domains of the gods, which work both like islands and like worlds in themselves.